orcodeep/CSAPP/labs/cache/cachelab-handout/README.md

 # No hit situation:

-You scan the set for a hit, but none of the lines match (cache miss).
+You scan the set for a `hit`, but if none of the lines match then `miss` which can be of two types:

+- Miss (No eviction) i.e invalid line available

+- Miss Eviction i.e no invalid lines

-You do not care about evictions if there is a hit but u do care about the `edgeCounter` if there is a hit because the direction of aging might have changed.
+You do not care about `evict victim` if there is a hit.

-### Why flipping the direction matters:

-Suppose all lines have reached the extreme age (say 255).

-If there is a miss then:

-- From the eviction perspective, it doesn’t matter which line you evict — all lines have the same age.

-The purpose of flipping the increasing flag here is not for eviction, but for the next access:

-- The next hit will age a line in the correct direction (opposite to the previous extreme).

-- That ensures the cyclic LRU pattern continues correctly.

-- After that, future misses will now have meaningful age differences to pick the “oldest” line.

-If you didn’t flip the direction, your logic for picking the “oldest” line (for eviction) for next misses after a hit would incorrectly assume ages are still increasing.

-## TL;DR:

-- Flipping the increasing flag on “all extreme” is about future aging, not about immediate eviction.

-- The first miss when all ages are extreme is “neutral” for eviction.

-- The flip ensures the cyclic aging direction is correct for subsequent accesses, which preserves the intended LRU behavior.

 # Returning array